Hábitat para la Humanidad Brazil

 Habitat for Humanity in Brazil

 Habitat’s work in Brazil began after an extended period of severe rain in December 1987, which displaced many families in the city of Belo Horizonte, capital of Minas Gerais in the southeastern region of Brazil.
 With the support of Methodist Communitarian Center of São Gabriel quarter and the approval of a construction project of 100 homes, work officially began in 1992.
-Habitat for Humanity Brazil has now helped build over 3,400 homes in six different states throughout the country.
+Habitat for Humanity Brazil has now served 10.934 families, helped build 4.531 homes, improved 1.338 homes and helped 3.577 families access a microcredit.

 Habitat Brazil works to build complete homes as well as improve existing ones.
 In addition to construction services, the organization offers assistance in other areas to ensure the right to the city and to decent housing for all families.
 These services include community development, credit access, governmental resources, financial education, land ownership and advocacy work.